Lunde Church (Innlandet): History

 Planning for a new church began, but the local parish priest, Niels Dorph, wanted the church in Gaarder torn down in favor of the nearby Kinn Church, which he wanted to be the sole church for the Torpa area.
 He was overruled and the old church was torn down and a new church was built at Lunde, about 2 km to the northwest.
 The new site was chosen because it had better soil as the ground in Gaarder was not suitable for a cemetery.
 Land for the new church was donated by Stener Gudbrandsen Lunde.
 The new church was a cruciform church with a hipped roof and a tower in the centre.
 The new church was consecrated on 23 August 1769.

-By the 1820s, the parish decided to built the new Åmot Church and to use it as the main church for the parish.
+By the 1820s, the parish decided to build the new Åmot Church and to use it as the main church for the parish.
 In connection with this, they would close and tear down the old Kinn Church because it was in poor condition and to do the same to the Lunde Church because the local residents could no longer afford to maintain it.
 The local residents did not want to lose their church, so they made a deal that the parish would hold one worship service in the summer and another in the winter at Lunde each year for as long as the church lasted.
 The building remained in surprisingly good shape for the next few decades, and after the service on 22 March 1846, a meeting was held among the local farmers.
-At that time, 693 people attended Lunde church (1/3 of Torpa's population) and the farmers agreed to resume maintenance of the church, as well as to apply for more worship services.
+At that time, 693 people attended Lunde Church (1/3 of Torpa's population) and the farmers agreed to resume maintenance of the church, as well as to apply for more worship services.
 On 24 May 1848, a royal resolution was approved that granted six services a year at Lunde.
 In 1872, the municipality took over the maintenance and funding of the church.
 In the summer of 1954, Lunde Church was made to be its own parish.